2019–20 NBA season

-Due to the COVID-19 pandemic, the rest of the season was played at the ESPN Wide World of Sports Complex in Bay Lake, Florida, including the NBA playoffs and finals.
+Due to the COVID-19 pandemic, the rest of the season was played at the ESPN Wide World of Sports Complex in Bay Lake, Florida, including the NBA playoffs and Finals.

 The 2019–20 NBA season was the 74th season of the National Basketball Association (NBA).
 The regular season began on October 22, 2019, and originally was scheduled to end on April 15, 2020.
 The 2020 NBA All-Star Game was played on February 16, at the United Center in Chicago, and was won by Team LeBron, 157–155.
 The playoffs were originally scheduled to begin on April 18, and end with the NBA Finals in June.

 On January 26, the season took an abrupt delicate turn when Los Angeles Lakers legend Kobe Bryant, who was less than four years into retirement from the league, died in a helicopter crash in Calabasas, California, along with his 13-year-old daughter Gianna and seven others.
 A number of tributes and memorials were issued, and the All-Star MVP Award was renamed in Bryant's honor.

-The season was suspended on March 11 as a result of the COVID-19 pandemic.
+The season was suspended on March 11 as a result of the Utah Jazz–Oklahoma City Thunder game being postponed due to Rudy Gobert testing positive for COVID-19 at the onset of the COVID-19 pandemic.
 At the time of the suspension, teams had played between 63 and 67 games.

 On June 4, the NBA Board of Governors approved a plan to restart the season on July 30, and the National Basketball Players Association approved this plan the next day.
 Under the plan, 22 teams played eight additional regular season games to determine playoff seeding, and 16 teams entered a conventional postseason tournament.
 All of these games took place in the NBA Bubble, an isolation zone specifically created for NBA operations at the ESPN Wide World of Sports Complex at Walt Disney World in Bay Lake, Florida.

 On August 26, the season was suspended for a second time by a wildcat strike, to protest the shooting of Jacob Blake and police brutality, during the playoffs.
 Play resumed three days later on August 29.
 The Finals ended on October 11, 2020, 355 days after the October 22, 2019, regular season opening day, and 377 days after the first pre-season games on September 30, 2019.
 In the NBA Finals, the Los Angeles Lakers defeated the Miami Heat, 4 games to 2, to win their 17th NBA championship.
 This was the longest season in NBA history.